California Thomas Fire, Largest Wildfire In Nearly 90 Years, Is Finally Out After Raging On For Half A Year

 The cause of the wildfire remains unclear, CNN reported at the beginning of the year, after the Thomas Fire was 100 percent contained.

-Regardless of how it started, the South Carolina wildfire was fueled by strong Santa Ana winds and by the lack of rainfall in the fall and winter of 2017.
+Regardless of how it started, the Southern California wildfire was fueled by strong Santa Ana winds and by the lack of rainfall in the fall and winter of 2017.
 The absence of precipitation turned the local vegetation, made up of brush, tall grass, and chaparral, into fuel, explained a bulletin from the U.S. Forest Service.

 The “prolonged period of warm, dry and windy weather” also served to maintain the fire going and “worked in concert with the lack of rainfall to produce catastrophic wildfires,” stated the report.